tlamadon/blm-replicate/README.txt

 Access to necessary data files

-RESEARCHERS CAN DIRECTLY APPLY for access to tmp-2003-static.dat and tmp-2003-dynamic.dat by contacting the IFAU.
-These two files are the inputs to the replication package and a copy is stored as part of the replication package on the servers at the IFAU.
-The reference name for our project is IFAU-2015-65.

-These files should be placed in the folder <working-directory>/data-tmp.
+RESEARCHERS CAN DIRECTLY APPLY for access to data-static.dat and data-dynamic.dat by contacting the IFAU.
+These two files are the inputs to the replication code and a copy is stored as part of the replication package on the servers at the IFAU.
+Our two data sets (data-static.dta and data-dynamic.dta) will be stored on a server at IFAU, as part of the project“IFAU-2015-65 (“dnr65/2015”).
+The files will be in a separate folder that can be accessed by anyone who gets clearance from IFAU.

 Re-creating these data files

+Researchers could also re-construct these data sets from the original files, which are available on a server at IFAU, as part of the project dnr167/2009 that was put together by Benjamin Friedrich, Lisa Laun, Costas Meghir, and Luigi Pistaferri.
+This project and ours are linked.
-These two input files are generated using the Swedish employer employee match data.
-The main data source should be the following list of: selectedf0educ1.dta, selectedf0educ2.dta, selectedf0educ3.dta, selectedf1educ1.dta, selectedf1educ2.dta, selectedf1educ3.dta, selectedfirms9708.dta.
+The main data source should be the following list of files: selectedf0educ1.dta, selectedf0educ2.dta, selectedf0educ3.dta, selectedf1educ1.dta, selectedf1educ2.dta, selectedf1educ3.dta,
+selectedfirms9708.dta.

-The following two scripts use these data sources to construct two data files tmp-2003-static.dat and tmp-2003-dynamic.dat:
+The following two scripts use these data sources to construct the two data files data-static.dat and data-dynamic.dat:

 -   inst/server/data-section-static.r contains the code that PROCESSES THE DATA INPUTS to prepare the data for the static estimation.